Page: 1 2 3

 - Processing is necessary to protect the vital interests of the individual

-- Processing is necessary in order to pursue the legitimate interests of the data controller or third parties and is not unfair to the individual
+- Processing is necessary in order to pursue the legitimate interests of the data controller or third parties except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child

-Where sensitive personal data is concerned one of the ordinary processing conditions at 8.1 above and one of the conditions for processing sensitive data below must be met before processing can be carried out.
-The conditions for processing sensitive data are: the data subject has given his or her explicit consent to the processing of the personal data; or that the processing is necessary for a further set of specified reasons, including:
+Where special category personal data is concerned one of the ordinary processing conditions at 8.1 above and one of the conditions for processing special category personal data below must be met before processing can be carried out.
+The conditions for processing special category data are: the data subject has given his or her explicit consent to the processing of the personal data; or that the processing is necessary for a further set of specified reasons, including:

 - It is required by law for employment purposes